Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 It would be equally valid to use the Post-Subordinative Binding ⟪θa꞊⟫ (see the section [Binding Slot](../binding-slot.md)) instead of the Echo-Resumptive, yielding the sentence ⟪Učʰenïyı̋čal qaočʰıłčʼé, **θa**saƛwíhaoye.⟫.
 However, the Echo-Resumptive can allow exiting several levels of clause nesting at once, and is therefore more powerful in complex utterances.

 ## Afterthought Relativizer
-The Afterthought Relativizer is a special Role that terminates the current clause (even if it is the root clause), binds the proposition described by the clause to the Pendent pronoun, then turn the clause into a pendent-like expression hanging at the beginning of a new clause, whose main verb is the contentive bearing the Afterthought Relativizer Role.
+The Afterthought Relativizer, or Retroactive Cleft, is a special Role that terminates the current clause (even if it is the root clause), binds the proposition described by the clause to the Pendent pronoun, then turn the clause into a pendent-like expression hanging at the beginning of a new clause, whose main verb is the contentive bearing the Afterthought Relativizer Role.

 ```
   ┌───────────────